Botvinnik98/Blog/README.md

-# Blog
+# BeyondTheCharts
-Personal blog where I explore the legacy of great investors, the secrets behind major financial scandals, and connect the dots between yesterday and today to understand tomorrow.
+Blog where we explore the legacy of great investors, the secrets behind major financial scandals, and connect the dots between yesterday and today to understand tomorrow.